MrDrotik/humanize-calculator/README.md

 # Humanize-calculator
-This is my solution for EVO Summer Python Lab'19 test <br/>
+This is a my solution for EVO Summer Python Lab'19 test. <br/>
 Variant 1, task 2<br/><br/>
-### Clone humanizer:
+## Clone humanizer:
     $ git clone https://github.com/MrDrotik/humanize-calculator
-### Run app:
+## Run app:
     $ python3 -i humanize-calculator/main.py
+## Run pytest:
+    $ pytest -v --pdb humanize-calculator/
 <br/><br/>
-### Convert arithmetic expression into word.
+### Convert arithmetic expression into a word.
     >>> humanize(arithmetic_expression[, is_solve_expression=False])
 **arithmetic_expression** - your expression, can including only digits and arithmetic operands.
 Must contain one symbol "=".
 You must to place digits and operands on both sides of symbol "=".
-If flag is_solve_expression declared as true, characters are needed only on the left side.
+If flag is_solve_expression has been declared as true, characters can be only on the left side.

-**is_solve_expression** - If this flag is declared as true, the expression will be solved.
+**is_solve_expression** - If this flag has declared as true, an expression would be solved.
 <br/><br/>
 ### "humanize" your chunk.
     >>> humanize_chunk(chunk)